techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

         description: homepage
 ```

+Stop the Docker container

+`docker stop homepage`

+Start the Docker container

+`docker start homepage`

+> *Note: I have noticed that sometimes you need to recreate the container in order for the variables from your `.env` to be replaced.
+Not sure if this is a feature or a bug, but `docker compose up -d --force-recreate` will stop the old container, remove it, and create a new one*
+{: .prompt-warning }

 We should now see pi hole statistics

 ## Widgets

-Widgets are standalone items like the resource and search at the top
+Widgets are standalone items like the resource and search at the top.

-If you want to edit these items
+If you want to edit these items:

 ```bash
 nano config/widgets.yaml